newscoop/plugin-ArticlesCalendar/README.md

 Newscoop Article Of The Day Calendar
 =======================

-Very simple and flexible plugin to show article of the day.
+Very simple and flexible plugin to show an article of the day.

 **Purpose:** Marks an article as an "Article of the day" and displays it in nice calendar widget.